 Method for a rosemary sourdough

 Take a mixing bowl and weigh the water.
 Zero the scale and weigh the sourdough in the same bowl.
 Weigh the flour and mix together and mix using a spoon or finger until an even mixture is created.
-Leave covered for 10-12 hours.
+Leave covered for 4-6 hours or until at least doubled in size.

 To make the dough, first weigh the ingredients.
 Add the sourdough refreshment and the other ingredients excluding the honey, olive oil and rosemary to a large mixing bowl.